IJustinChan/Brick-Breaker/README.md

 ## Reflection

-When I started creating the program, I knew that most of my classes would inherit their properties from a central parent class, which was the mySprite class.
-As a result, I created several attributes and methods that I knew the other classes in my game will need such as speed, color, movement, etc. This made it very easy to create each object as I didn't have to create much new methhods or attributes, which saved a lot of time and reduced the amount of code I needed to write.
-This showed me how useful and powerful inheritance really is.

 One of the biggest challenges I encountered was handling the collision between the ball and the paddle.
 Initially, the collision I made for the ball and paddle worked fine until the ball hits the left and right edge of the paddle.
 This resulted in numerous bugs such as the ball getting stuck inside